Zuleika Alambert: Early political career and feminist work

 Zuleika Alambert had been a member of the Brazilian Communist Party, however she left the party in order to pursue feminist oriented goals.
 Alambert criticized the communist understanding of the "woman question" and she worked with Maria Amelia Telles de Almeida on a Marxist-feminist book that described women's history.
 In 1985, the National Council for Women's Rights (CNDM) was created, and within the same year the Conselho Estadual da Condição Feminina (CECF) was set, which was simply São Paulo's equivalent to the CNDM.
 Alambert was the president of the CECF during 1988.
 The CECF was able to create the first female police stations.
-However, although these sort of institutions were set up, it was still extremely difficult to get funding and have programs set into motion.
+However, although these sorts of institutions were set up, it was still extremely difficult to get funding and have programs set into motion.
 In Alambert's words they had to, "scramble for funding for paper clips, let alone women's programs."